vlyubchich/predictability2024/Data/README.txt

 variables being measured by the sensor as well as the time in which the measurement was recorded.
-The variables of interest used throughout the manuscript are in columns 5 and 9 and are named "tempf" (Temperature in Farenheit) and "windspeedmph" (wind speedm in mph) respectively.
+The variables of interest used throughout the manuscript are in columns 5 and 9 and are named "tempf" (Temperature in Farenheit) and "windspeedmph" (wind speed in mph) respectively.
 Data are recorded on the hourly level for each variable from July 20, 2020 through December 31, 2021.